brainstormforce/coming-soon-mode-by-spectra/readme.md

 ## Features ##

-	- Compitatible with any WordPress theme
+	- Compatible with any WordPress theme
-	- Live mode accessible only selected user or logged-in user as per setting selection.
+	- Live mode is accessible only to the selected user or logged-in user as per setting selection.
 	- Multiselect Page even coming soon mode is active.
-	- Control Header,Footer & Sidebar Apperience of your selected page.
+	- Control Header, Footer & Sidebar Apperience of your selected page.

 ## Privacy Statement